Eight Forest Lane

 Instructions

-• Cook the pasta according to the package instructions, drain and set aside.
-Preheat the oven to 180°C.
+• Cook the pasta according to the package instructions, drain, and set aside.

-• While the pasta is cooking, start making the sauce by adding the dairy free butter and plain flour to a large, heavy based saucepan and heat until the butter has melted and a thick paste forms.
-Add in a small amount of the milk and mix to combine.
+• While the pasta is cooking, start making the sauce by adding the dairy free butter and plain flour to a large, heavy-based saucepan and heating until the butter has melted and a thick paste forms.
+Add a small amount of the milk and mix to combine.
 Continue to add the milk gradually, mixing between each addition to ensure no lumps remain.
-You can either do this with a rubber spatula or a whisk.
-Once all of the milk has been added, let the sauce come to a simmer and cook until thickened.
-If the sauce gets too thick you can always add a touch more milk.
+You can do this with a rubber spatula or a whisk.
+Once all the milk has been added, let the sauce come to a simmer and cook until thickened.
+If the sauce gets too thick, you can always add a touch more milk.

-• Add the nutritional yeast, dijon mustard, paprika, onion powder, garlic powder and salt and mix until fully incorporated and the sauce is really smooth.
+• Add the nutritional yeast, Dijon mustard, smoked paprika, onion powder, garlic powder, and salt, and mix until fully incorporated and the sauce is smooth.

 Nutrition